 10. We submit claims, why does EPH need medical records?
+(Back to question list)

 For a select number of measures, NCQA allows us the opportunity to collect medical record data in addition to claims and encounter data.
 This allows the health plan to accurately capture the quality of care being provided to our members.
 Not all services rendered are captured through claims and encounter data.
 This is also known as the hybrid process (claims + medical records review -> hybrid).